hotdaamn/asuswrt-merlin-wiki/Link-Aggregation.md

 1. Increased Throughput
 2. Failover Protection

-But requires either a Switch/PC/NAS which also supports Link Aggregation.
+But requires either a Switch/PC/NAS which also supports Dynamic Link Aggregation(read supports LACP).

 ***